 The Communication also underlined heating and cooling as a specific focus area for building renovation.
-Moreover, the Renovation Wave Communication stated that the Commission will track renovation progress as part of the European Semester as well as through the monitoring and reporting mechanisms set up under the governance system for the energy union and climate action.
+Moreover, the Renovation Wave Communication stated that the Commission will track renovation progress as part of the European Semester economic coordination process as well as through the monitoring and reporting mechanisms set up under the governance system for the energy union and climate action.
 It will do so in particular through the Technical Working Group on the implementation of the Governance Regulation, with a particular focus on the implementation of national energy and climate plans and long-term renovation strategies.

-Finally, the Renovation Wave was followed up in 2021 with the New European Bauhaus intended as a driving force for the buildings of the future in an attractive, innovative and human-centred way, based on the core values of sustainability (including circularity), aesthetics and inclusiveness.
-The September Communication 'New European Bauhaus: Beautiful, Sustainable, Together' presents the concept of the New European Bauhaus as developed based on the outcomes of the co-design phase.
-At the same time, the Communication puts on the table the first elements of a support framework for delivery of the initiative in the subsequent phase.
-With July's proposal to revise the Energy Efficiency Directive, the Commission proposes to enhance the exemplary role of the public sector by introducing an annual renovation obligation of 3 % for public buildings.
+The Renovation Wave was followed up in 2021 with the New European Bauhaus30 intended as a driving force for the buildings of the future in an attractive, innovative and human-centred way, based on the core values of sustainability (including circularity), aesthetics and inclusiveness.
+The September Communication New European Bauhaus: Beautiful, Sustainable, Together presents the concept of the New European Bauhaus as developed based on the outcomes of the co-design phase.
+At the same time, the Communication puts on the table the first elements of a support framework to deliver the initiative in the subsequent phase.
+With July's proposal to revise the Energy Efficiency Directive, the Commission proposes to enhance the exemplary role of the public sector by introducing an annual renovation obligation of 3% for public buildings.

-Furthermore, a legislative proposal revising the Energy Performance of Buildings Directive (EPBD) will be adopted in December 2021.
-One of the most important elements of this revision will be to reinforce the role of national long-term renovation strategies for implementing the objective of the Directive towards a decarbonised building stock by 2050.
-Based on the present report, the legislative proposal will notably reinforce the comparability of the data submitted by Member States, by introducing a harmonized template.
+Finally, a legislative proposal revising the Energy Performance of Buildings Directive (EPBD) was adopted in December 202131.
+One of the most important elements of this revision is to strengthen the role of national long-term renovation strategies in national building renovation plans, implementing Directive's objective towards a decarbonised building stock by 2050.
+Based on the present report, the legislative proposal notably reinforces the comparability of the data submitted by Member States, by introducing a harmonised template.